Vamsi-Dath/urbanite/docs/USAGE.md

 You can install Urbanite using Docker, which will handle the orchestration of all required servers automatically, or install each component manually for more control and customization.

+Urbanite's current version uses ChatGPT.
+You need to add your OpenAI API key to the file `backend/api.env`.
+Check [here](https://platform.openai.com/api-keys) to get an OpenAI API key.

 ### Installing via Docker

 Docker is the easiest way to get Urbanite up and running.
 It handles the orchestration of all necessary components: the backend, sandbox, and frontend.